greim/hoxy/readme.markdown

 Using Hoxy With Another Proxy
 -----------------------------

 Hoxy looks for the optional `HTTP_PROXY` environment variable and, if found, uses it.
+Note that this entails the chaining of two proxies.

     export HTTP_PROXY=proxy.example.edu:80
     node hoxy.js